 A fully formal, sit-down, catered dinner event with speeches and dancing could follow your ceremony, as could an outdoor pig roast and bonfire or anything in between.

 The choice is yours.

 Being from the UK, I’ve been kinda spoilt when it comes to outdoor wedding venues.
 Back there, we have SO many cool wedding venues with outdoor areas for a ceremony.
 But we do not have the Canadian landscapes.
 I can’t think of a single venue in the UK that compares with Stonefields.
 I’ve never been anywhere in England that has the same vibe as Adelina.

 I recently had a conversation with another wedding photographer and asked, if she was to hold her wedding all over again, where would she choose as her venue.
 She’s shot at so many venues, the choice must be difficult, but she immediately said Stonefields.

-A picture-perfect outdoor ceremony site but Stonefields also has the farmhouse and pub for the wedding party preparations before hosting your guests for cocktails and celebrating in style under sparkling chandeliers in the Stonefields Loft.
+A picture-perfect outdoor ceremony site, Stonefields also has a farmhouse and pub for the wedding party preparations before hosting your guests for cocktails and celebrating in style under sparkling chandeliers in the Stonefields Loft.
 This is one venue you definitely need to see in person.

 Stanley’s Olde Maple Lane Farm

 Located just minutes from downtown Ottawa, Stanley’s Olde Maple Lane Farm has quickly become one of the National Capital Region’s favourite venues for weddings.